CroatiaOfficial Name: Republic of Croatia

 In cases of traffic accidents involving a foreign-registered vehicle, the investigating police officer on the scene is required to issue a vehicle damage certificate to the owner of the foreign-registered vehicle.
 This certificate is necessary to cross the border.
 Upon written request, the police station in the area where the accident occurred will issue a Traffic Accident Investigation Record.

 Please refer to our Road Safety page for more information.
-For additional information, please visit the Ministry of the Interior website.
-Also, we suggest that you visit the websites of the Croatian National Tourist Office and the Croatian Ministry of Maritime Affairs, Transport, and Infrastructure.
+You can also visit the websites of the Ministry of the Interior, the Croatian National Tourist Office, and the Croatian Ministry of Maritime Affairs, Transport, and Infrastructure.